You are here

 - To request a syllabus for a course you would like to have reviewed, complete the Syllabus Request Form.
 The Study Abroad office will request the syllabus from the foreign university and forward it to you once it has been received.
 This process can take some time, so please plan accordingly.

 Use the Study Abroad Course Database to find courses that have already been reviewed and approved at UMD.
 This can aid in finding locations that may have courses to suit your major without having to get the course reviewed by your department at UMD.
 You can sort by country, university, city, or UMD department to find courses.

-NOTE: Foreign Language & Literature (FLL) majors/minors: Due to nature of language course placements abroad and specific courses you’ve completed for your degree prior to, most FLL courses taken abroad will be reviewed on an individual basis and not found in the Study Abroad Course Review Database.
-Complete the Academic Planning Form to have your FLL courses officially reviewed by the department to identify how courses may work towards your degree.
+NOTE: World Languages & Cultures (WLC) majors/minors: Due to nature of language course placements abroad and specific courses you’ve completed for your degree prior to, most WLC courses taken abroad will be reviewed on an individual basis and not found in the Study Abroad Course Review Database.
+Complete the Academic Planning Form to have your WLC courses officially reviewed by the department to identify how courses may work towards your degree.

 Study abroad courses transfer back in one of the following ways:

 - Direct UMD course equivalent (e.g. Intro to Psychology Abroad = PSY 1003 General Psychology)

 - UMD major or minor requirements (e.g. lower/upper division electives or requirements for your major or minor)